 - Night Market — A free, outdoor event that takes place on certain Wednesday nights during the summer months on Wisconsin Ave.

 - Milwaukee Chili Bowl — Milwaukee’s top chefs and restaurants compete for best chili and the coveted Golden Ladle Award.

 - Zoo A La Carte — Enjoy music and a variety of foods at the Milwaukee County Zoo.

 - Santa Rampage — part bike ride, part bar crawl.
 Thousands of cyclists ride together in December dressed as some version of Santa.

 What to Expect Outdoors

-- Oak Leaf Trail — This 108-mile trail borders most of Milwaukee County and connects various parks with other notable destinations.
-It is one of the most visited of all the trails in Milwaukee.
+- Oak Leaf Trail — This 125-mile trail borders most of Milwaukee County and connects parks with other notable destinations.
+It connects to the Hank Aaron Trail adding 13 miles to the west through the Menomonee Valley.